nightingaleproject/vital_records_fhir_messaging_ig/input/pagecontent/index.md

 ### Credits

 This IG is based on the [FHIR Messaging for NVSS](https://github.com/nightingaleproject/vital_records_fhir_messaging/releases/download/v3.1.0/fhir_messaging_for_nvss.pdf) authored by Marc Hadley (MITRE).
 The data element descriptions in that document have now been captured as a FHIR specification in this guide, which incorporates all of the content from the original guide.
+Both the original document and this Implementation Guide were developed by the MITRE corporation under contract to the Division of Vital Statistics, National Center for Health Statistics, of the Centers for Disease Control.

 This IG was authored by the MITRE Corporation using [FHIR Shorthand (FSH)](http://hl7.org/fhir/uv/shorthand/) and [SUSHI](https://fshschool.org), a free, open source toolchain from [MITRE Corporation](https://www.mitre.org/).